Timo614/timo614.github.io/docs/_posts/2024-06-21-machine-learning-dogs-importance-of-data-quality.md

 Take for example the [Stanfords Dogs dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/), a famous one used by lots of researchers to test quality of models given the difficulty of discerning specific breed markers.
 You can see from their [number of training images per class](http://vision.stanford.edu/aditya86/ImageNetDogs/bar_graph_full.png) it's an unbalanced dataset to begin with.
 That's not the half of it though.

-The real problem with this dataset begins to appear when you examine some of the random images that compromise it.
+The real problem with this dataset begins to appear when you examine some of the random images that comprise it.

 Would you believe these images were part of the set?